ArthurPog/order-summary-component/README.md

 [SOLVED]:

-- 1[^st] issue: Three element grouping fixed by using a combination of correctly created groups with divs and the display: flex property.
+First issue: Three element grouping fixed by using a combination of correctly created groups with divs and the display: flex property.
 This is of course one of the solutions, I am pretty sure I saw someone fix this with grids a while back.

-- 2[^nd] issue: The vertical centering was solved with:
+Second issue: The vertical centering was solved with:

 `min-height: 100vh;`<br>
 `display: flex;`<br>